ElementAstro/atom-docs/src/content/docs/en/web/curl.md

 ---
-title: CurlWrapper Class Documentation
+title: CurlWrapper
-description: Comprehensive documentation for the CurlWrapper class, including constructors, methods for setting request options, performing synchronous and asynchronous HTTP requests, handling callbacks, and usage examples.
+description: Comprehensive for the CurlWrapper class, including constructors, methods for setting request options, performing synchronous and asynchronous HTTP requests, handling callbacks, and usage examples.
 ---

-# CurlWrapper Class Documentation
+# CurlWrapper

 ## Introduction

 The `CurlWrapper` class is a C++ wrapper for making HTTP requests using the libcurl library.
 It provides various methods to set request options, perform synchronous and asynchronous requests, and handle response callbacks.
-This documentation provides detailed information about the class and its usage, along with code examples for each method.
+This provides detailed information about the class and its usage, along with code examples for each method.

 ### Class Definition